 S/N 1219 - on display at the National Aviation Museum in Ottawa, Ontario, Canada

 S/N 1222, CF-LKD (was N18125) - First registered to Varney Air Transport in 1937 then Continental Airlines.
 With RCAF as 7837.
 Later Texaco and Noble Drilling.
 Sold by Colgate Darden to Peter Ramm of St. Catharines, Ontario, Canada.
 Restored to flying condition.
 Returned to flying status 2011.
-Listed for sale Spring 2016.
+Listed for sale Spring 2016 and reportedly sold Summer 2020.

 S/N 1224, N112PB - First registered to Standard Oil Co. as NC17379.
 Shot and hit by German submarine during attack on oil refinery in Aruba in 1942.
 At one point it was seized by creditors and resold.
 Registered to Turrell Trading.
 In restoration since Summer 2012.

 S/N 1226, N18130 - First registered to F.C.
 Hall.
 Carried NR18130 to fly in the Cleveland Air Races in 1937.
 Later flown by Milo Burchman to 5th place in the Bendix Transcontinental Speed Dash.
 Imported from France (F-BUIE) in 2007 (picture shown at stop on Transatlantic crossing).
-Owned by Spike Nasmyth and Jim Perry California.
-Based in Washington State.
-Listed for sale.
+Purchased by Art Deco Aviation in Germany in 2019 and flown to Germany.

 S/N 1229, NC18137 - First registered to Varney Air Transport in 1937 then Continental Airlines.
 Flown with TWA and Texaco.
 Currently owned by Electra LLC and based in CA with Ruth Richter whos father was one of the founders of TWA and flew NC18137.
-Visit www.paulrichtertwalegend.com/page5.html for more on NC18137
+Visit Paul Richter TWA Legend for more on NC18137.

 S/N 1236, VHABH - Based in Australia.
 Flown as "Silver City" with Ross Smith.